klmui/Web-Notes/README.md

 ### Takeaways
 - Gained more experience with Firebase, Firestore, and authentication
-- More Express, Node, and React experience
+- More Express, Node, and React + Material UI experience
 - Using Firebase functions was interesting because it provides a way for me to create my own API
 - Practice with Postman